-Yesterday’s news that the United States and Cuba announced to normalise diplomatic relations made me look back on our recent trip to Havana and this post that I’d started and never finished.
+Yesterday’s news that the United States and Cuba announced to normalise diplomatic relations made me look back on our recent trip to Havana.

 Like many others, I wonder how this new chapter in history will change the island’s standard of living.

-I started this post while hubby was busy in the kitchen making dinner — lucky me, I don’t enjoy cooking — this makes him my perfect spouse.
-While at home I have nothing to do with our family’s cookery and nourishment, on the road I enjoy exploring food markets, finding quirky restaurants, and learning about the food culture of a country — In Havana, it was no different.
+I started this post while hubby was busy in the kitchen making dinner, I don’t enjoy cooking, and this makes him my perfect spouse.
+While at home I have nothing to do with our family’s cookery and nourishment, however, on the road I enjoy exploring food markets, finding quirky restaurants, and learning about the food culture of a country.
+In Havana, it was no different.

 With my simple cooking skills and the limited basic ingredients, Gordon tells me I could prepare bland meals here too.

-Feeding a family is difficult and for many Cubans, trading and bartering becomes a way of life to make ends meet.
+Feeding a family is difficult and for many Cubans, trading and bartering become a way of life to make ends meet.

-Next time I’m at the grocery store (knowing me, that might be a while – Hubby does the groceries!)
-I’ll be sure to appreciate the variety of fresh fruits and vegetables available, bruise and blemish free.
+Next time I’m at the grocery store (that might be a while – hubby does the groceries) I’ll be sure to appreciate the variety of fresh fruits and vegetables available, bruise and blemish free.

-You can spot small signs of capitalism in the streets; Home windows converted into snack stands sell everything from juice to pizzas and, of course, the Cubano, a rather tasteless ham and cheese sandwich.
+You can spot small signs of capitalism in the streets; Home windows converted into snack stands sell everything from juice to pizzas and the prevalent Cubano, a rather tasteless ham and cheese sandwich.

 Despite this, tourists have many food options.
 Fancier state-run hotels and restaurants cater to international standards.
 Privately owned food establishments known as Paladares are often run out of people’s homes.
 Food stands and carts round out your choices.